lukevandekieft/coworking-site/README.md

 * _As a manager, I want an easy way to update information on the site._
 * _As an owner, I want the website aesthetic to accurately reflect my company's branding._

+## Design Decisions
+_The client's design requests can be summarized as:_
+* _Minimum 4 pages: homepage, contact, membership detail, and detailed amenities page._
+* _Luxurious, cool aesthetic that still feels 100% accessible._
+* _Funky, fun, & local feel that separates them from competitors._
+* _Open design that doesn't pigeonhole us with tech workers._
+* _Incorporate physical space in online design: space is bright, open, pastel-colored, and modern-feeling.
+Plants and light woods are abundant and a recurring heart/love theme is used subtlely._

+_Based on these I've decided to go with a modern, image-heavy site that uses pop/pastel colors in a tasteful manner._

+_Upscale restaurants & housing sites tend to be very image-heavy as this is what ultimately sells the product.
+They tend to have minimalist menus at the top that keep the site functional without detracting from the overall feel.
+Examples include the Aman hotel site, Tusk restaurant, and The Honours restaurant (sans excessive animations)._

+_I decided to go with a pastel, pop, almost retro feel for the design as I felt this was the most appropriate for the business and also distinctive.
+The client's competitors take a minimalist design approach but a colorful look is more distintive and welcoming.
+In particular I found Portland's Tusk restaurant to be inspiring as it looks very fun & inviting while still conveying the image of luxury - it's simply luxury that isn't exclusive.
+The artstyle will be distinctly NOT techy and convey a funkier Portland flavor that makes it appeal to Portlanders of all sorts._

+_This design should meet prospective customer needs by presenting instant visual appeal while still providing useful information.
+The menu will be clear & navigable enough that the visuals won't be too distracting for returning users & admins simply trying to get the site work._

 ## Setup/Installation Requirements

 * _{FIX ME}_